RobTillaart/PCA9698_RT/README.md

 The device has a RESET pin, OE (OutputEnable) pin and an INT(errupt) pin.
 The library does not provide means to control these lines.

-Not all functionality is completed yet.
+Note: Not all functionality is implemented yet.

+Note: The library is not tested with hardware yet.

 As always, feedback is welcome.